-Yeo, T. E. D. (In Press).
+Yeo, T. E. D. (2022).
 Models of Viral Propagation in Digital Contexts: How Messages and Ideas—From Internet Memes to Fake News—Created by Consumers, Bots, and Marketers Spread.
 In R. W. Belk and R. Llamas (Eds.), Routledge Handbook of Digital Consumption (2nd ed).
 Routledge.

-Liu, P. L. & Yeo, T. E. D. (In Press).
+Liu, P. L. & Yeo, T. E. D. (2022).
 Challenges in Cancer Control Confronting the LGBT Population in China: Health Risks, Unique Barriers, and Unmet Needs.
 In U. Boehmer and G. Dennert (Eds.), LGBT Populations and Cancer in the Global Context.
 Springer.

 Yeo, T. E. D. (2021).
 Safer Sex.
 In G. Ritzer (Ed.), The Blackwell Encyclopedia of Sociology.
 Wiley.

 Yeo, T. E. D. (2018).
 Media and Populations in Hong Kong.
 In Y. Huang and Y. Song (Eds.).
 The Evolving Landscape of Media and Communications in Hong Kong (pp. 259-276).
 City University of Hong Kong Press.

 Yeo, T. E. D. (2013).
 Viral Propagation of Consumer- or Marketer-Generated Messages.
 In R. W. Belk and R. Llamas (Eds.).
 The Routledge Companion to Digital Consumption (pp. 273-283).
 Routledge.